recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 ### 5.5 Downstream Task Performance

-Finally, we evaluated whether models equipped with MRCT demonstrate improved performance on downstream tasks.
+Finally, we evaluated whether models equipped with RCT demonstrate improved performance on downstream tasks.

-[Table 3: Performance improvement from MRCT on various downstream tasks]
+[Table 3: Performance improvement from RCT on various downstream tasks]

-As shown in Table 3, models using MRCT's recursive feedback loop achieve significant improvements across all evaluated tasks, with the largest gains observed in tasks requiring complex reasoning and factuality.
+As shown in Table 3, models using RCT's recursive feedback loop achieve significant improvements across all evaluated tasks, with the largest gains observed in tasks requiring complex reasoning and factuality.

 Notably, the performance improvement scales with recursive depth up to a point (typically $d=3$), after which diminishing returns are observed.
 This suggests that a moderate level of recursive self-attribution provides optimal benefits for most tasks.

 ### 5.6 Human Evaluation

-We conducted human evaluations to assess the quality and usefulness of the explanations generated by MRCT.
+We conducted human evaluations to assess the quality and usefulness of the explanations generated by RCT.
 Expert evaluators (n=12) rated explanations on clarity, faithfulness to model computation, and actionable insight.

 [Figure 3: Human evaluation results comparing explanation quality across methods]

-Figure 3 shows that MRCT-generated explanations were rated significantly higher than baseline methods on all dimensions, with particularly strong results for faithfulness (how accurately the explanation reflects actual model computation) and actionable insight (how useful the explanation is for understanding and improving model behavior).
+Figure 3 shows that RCT-generated explanations were rated significantly higher than baseline methods on all dimensions, with particularly strong results for faithfulness (how accurately the explanation reflects actual model computation) and actionable insight (how useful the explanation is for understanding and improving model behavior).

-These results confirm that MRCT not only improves model performance but also generates explanations that are valuable for human understanding of model behavior.
+These results confirm that RCT not only improves model performance but also generates explanations that are valuable for human understanding of model behavior.

 ## 6. Case Studies

-To illustrate the practical value of Meta-Recursive Circuit Tracing, we present three detailed case studies that demonstrate how MRCT reveals and improves model reasoning.
+To illustrate the practical value of Recursive Circuit Tracing, we present three detailed case studies that demonstrate how RCT reveals and improves model reasoning.

 ### 6.1 Logical Reasoning: Syllogistic Inference

-We analyzed how a model equipped with MRCT solves syllogistic reasoning problems from the ProofWriter dataset.
+We analyzed how a model equipped with RCT solves syllogistic reasoning problems from the ProofWriter dataset.
 Consider the following example:

 **Premises**:
 - All philosophers are thinkers.